 HARDNESS (Resistance to Denting)

-Bamboo flooring, and especially strand woven bamboo flooring, is extremely resistant to denting.
-That’s hardly surprising as it’s at least three times harder and more resilient than real oak flooring.
+Bamboo flooring, especially strand woven bamboo flooring, is extremely resistant to denting.
+That’s hardly surprising since it’s at least three times harder and more resilient than real oak flooring.
 You can comfortably rest even heavy furniture on bamboo flooring without worrying about denting the floorboards.
 While we do recommend that you remove your high heeled shoes before walking on it, it is completely resistant to wear and tear from heavy traffic.
-Here we talk about the Janka hardness of bamboo and recommend you read it more information on why strand woven bamboo is so hard.
+Here, we talk about the Janka hardness of bamboo and recommend you read it for more information on why strand woven bamboo is so hard.
 We score it 10 out of 10.

-Laminate flooring is also tough and withstands heavy traffic as well as heavy loads.
+Laminate flooring is tough and withstands heavy traffic as well as heavy loads.
 The durability of laminate floors is assessed by their AC (Abrasion Criteria) rating.
 While this isn’t the same as hardness, they are closely related.
 Laminate flooring is available with AC ratings of 1 to 5: